doritoes/Macmini-Labs/A1347/4_macOS_testing.md

   - Drag TextKate to the applications folder
 - Brackets https://brackets.io/
   - Click Download
+  - Open the .dmg file and drag app to Applications
   - Much slower to install and load on the Lab mini

 ## Install MAMP Environment